jianshen92/stanford-car-grab-challenge/README.md

 * Use of Virtual Environment such as `conda` or `virtualenv`
 * 10 GB of free disk space (To be safe).
 Pytorch, Fast.ai, and their dependencies takes up good amount of disk space.
 * (Optional) [Git Large File Storage](https://git-lfs.github.com/).
 Used for hosting model files (They are huge).
+* (Optional) GPU in machine.
+This will speed up the prediction by a huge margin if you are running inference on a large dataset.

 ### Downloading Model File
 #### With Git LFS